What is HR Analytics?

-Keeping track of the recruitment process and tracking different KPIs like the number of applicants, the time required to fill a position, cost per hire over a period of time can help HR managers understand where time and money are being spent.
-They can also easily find the best fit for a position by looking at past performance, competencies, and performance indicators.
+Keeping track of the recruitment process and tracking different KPIs like the number of applicants, the time required to fill a position, and cost per hire over a period of time can help HR managers understand where time and money consumption.
+They can also find the best fit for a position by looking at past performance, competencies, and performance indicators.

 Another major challenge faced by businesses is employee retention.
-Managers have to ensure that the new hires fit in with the company culture, get along well with their team and work efficiently with their colleagues.
+Managers have to ensure that the new hires fit in with the company culture, get along well with their team and work in a more efficient way with their colleagues.
 They often fail to meet these requirements, resulting in a high turnover rate.

 HR analytics helps managers understand the reason behind high turnover rates.
 They can use this information to take the necessary steps to ensure employee retention.